top of page

 “My Life is Valuable!”

-“My Life is Valuable” is a five-part youth violence prevention workshop series that educates youth on the impact of community violence.
+“My Life is Valuable” is a youth violence prevention workshop series that educates youth on the impact of community violence.
 Youth will receive trauma-informed instruction and conflict resolution strategies.
 Maximum capacity is 15 participants.

 angry mom and son .jpg